EnviroDIY/ModularSensors/README.md

 - **getVarCode()** - This returns a String with a customized code for the variable, if one is given, and a default if not
 - **getVarUUID()** - This returns the universally unique identifier of a variables, if one is assigned, as a String
 - **setup()** - This "sets up" the variable - attaching it to its parent sensor.
 This must always be called for each sensor within the "setup" loop of your Arduino program _after_ calling the sensor setup.
-- **getValue()** - This returns the current value of the variable as a float.
-You should call the update function before calling getValue.
-As a backup, if the getValue function sees that the update function has not been called within the last 60 seconds, it will re-call it.
+- **getValue(bool updateValue)** - This returns the current value of the variable as a float.
+By default, it does not ask the parent sensor for a new value, but simply returns the last value a parent sensor notified it of, no matter the age of the value.
+If you would like to ask the sensor to measure a new value and for that new value to be returned, set the boolean flag as true.
-- **getValueString()** - This is identical to getValue, except that it returns a string with the proper precision available from the sensor.
+- **getValueString(bool updateValue)** - This is identical to getValue, except that it returns a string with the proper precision available from the sensor.
 - **attachSensor(int varNum, Sensor \*parentSense)** - The compliment to a sensor's registerVariable() function.
 This attaches a variable object to the sensor that is giving the value to the variable.
 The variable is generally responsible for calling this function!
 - **onSensorUpdate()** - This is the variable's response to the sensor's notifyVariables() function.
 It accepts the new value from the sensor.
 This is generally called by the sensor.